CANTON LITTLE LEAGUE - CODE OF CONDUCT

 Suspension or Termination

-All suspensions and Terminations will be addressed by the Executive Board hereinafter defined as the Canton Little League President, Vice President, Treasurer, Secretary and associated Player Agent(s).
-In all matters pertaining to softball, the Executive Board shall include the Vice President of Softball.
+All suspensions and Terminations will be addressed by the Executive Board hereinafter defined as the CLL President, Vice President of Baseball and Softball, Treasurer, Secretary and associated Player Agent(s) for Baseball and Softball.

 Resignation or action of the Executive Board may terminate Membership as follows.